TrueNASTrueNAS Nightly Development Documentation

 Configuring Share Advanced Options Settings

-For a basic SMB share, you do not need to use the Advanced Options settings, but if you set Purpose to No Presets, click Advanced Options to finish customizing the SMB share for your use case.
+For a basic SMB share, using the Advanced Options settings is not required, but if you set Purpose to No Presets, click Advanced Options to finish customizing the SMB share for your use case.

 Setting Up Guest Access